backdrop-contrib/webform_references/README.txt

 INTRODUCTION
 ------------
-Provides a webform component that can reference a node/term in webform.
-Currently, the module includes node and term reference components.
+Provides a webform component to reference a node, term and user in webform.
 It provides "Select List" and "Autocomplete" as widget.

-User reference will be added later.

 REQUIREMENTS